murmeltier08/Sonos-Kids-Controller/README.md

     }
 }
 ```
 The data.json will also stored in the volumes.
+So you will have your artist/albums after restart of the container

 # Example code